 I am currently on an NSF GRFP Fellowship.

 My research focuses on creating, deploying, programming, and interacting with ubiquitous sensor systems.
-I’m currently most interested in two problems: 1) How can we enable the easy deployment and management of dense sensor networks, and 2) Programming systems that will allow us to easily specify programs for an entire set of these sensors and actuators while still working within their power and memory constraints.
+I’m currently most interested in two problems: 1) How can we enable the easy deployment and management of dense sensor networks, and 2) programming systems that will allow us to easily specify programs for an entire set of these sensors and actuators while still working within their energy, power, memory, and computational constraints.

 I am most actively working on the design, construction, deployment, and management of power grid reliability sensors in Accra, Ghana as part of the GridWatch project.
 These sensors will help us to both independently evaluate the impact of grid improvements on reliability, and, in collaboration with a team of UC Berkeley economists, to quantify the socioeconomic impacts of (un)reliability.
 We currently have a deployment of nearly 400 sensors and many phone applications running in Accra.